-There is a growing support in the literature that psychological perceptions of workplace innovation are likely to motivate better performance (Yeh-YunLin & Liu, 2012).
-Because a creative climate supports the development, assimilation, and use of new approaches and concepts, a climate of creativity promotes the generation, consideration, and use of new products, services, and ways of working—that is, workplace innovation.
+There is growing support in the literature that psychological perceptions of workplace innovation are likely to motivate better performance (Yeh-YunLin & Liu, 2012).
+A creative climate supports the development, assimilation, and use of new approaches and concepts, promoting the generation, consideration, and use of new products, services, and ways of working – workplace innovation.
 According to Amabile et al. (1996), theories regarding creative climates have tried to identify aspects of work settings that improve creativity, mainly from the workplace perspective.
 An organizational climate of creativity affects the extent to which creative solutions are stimulated, supported, executed, and valued as desirable.
-The more creative a climate is, the more likely it is for employees to be creative, since they will get involved with and feel an attachment to the organization.
-In sum, organizational climate helps to set the tone of the organization, and employees increase or decrease creativity accordingly (Rasulzada & Dackert, 2009).
+The more creative a climate is, the more likely it is that employees will be creative since they will get involved with and experience an attachment to the organization.
+In sum, organizational climate helps set an organization’s tone, and employee creativity increases or decreases creativity commensurately (Rasulzada & Dackert, 2009).

-Organizational climate that support exploring new ways, needs to be established in the organization so that the employees will be able to develop their creativity (Santosa et al., 2022).
-Ekvall and Ryhammar (1999; as mentioned in Yeh-Lin & Liu, 2012) contended that a creative climate comprises support, freedom, and challenge.
+An organizational climate that supports exploring new ways of doing things needs to be established if employees are to develop their creativity (Santosa et al., 2022).
+Ekvall and Ryhammar (1999; as mentioned in Yeh-Lin & Liu, 2012) contend that a creative climate comprises support, freedom, and challenge.
 This climate also tolerates uncertainty and openness.
-Additionally, Yeh-Lin and Liu (2012) highlight Woodman et al.’s (1993) contention that an important characteristic of a creative climate is its ability to address different influences on its employees, which can enhance or inhibit creative behavior in complicated social systems.
-According to Woodman et al. (1993), while creative climate perception starts with individuals, organizational members are usually exposed to the same work environment and other proximal affects.
+Additionally, Yeh-Lin and Liu (2012) highlight Woodman et al.’s (1993) contention that an essential characteristic of a creative climate is its ability to address different influences on its employees that can enhance or inhibit creative behavior in complicated social systems.
+According to Woodman et al. (1993), while creative climate perception starts with individuals, organization members are usually exposed to the same work environment and other proximal affects.
 Thus, we arrive at our third hypothesis.

 Hypothesis 3: Organizational culture for creativity is related positively to creativity.